storm-enroute/storm-enroute.github.io/coroutines/docs/0.4/snapshots.md

 If we take a look at the `mock` coroutine again, we will see that it will first return `true` and then `false`.
-We can use `mock` in a test coroutine to enable testing different control paths:
+We can use `mock` in a test coroutine to enable the testing of different control paths:

     val myAlgorithm = coroutine { (x: Int) =>
       if (mock()) {